-Some children are at greater risk of abuse.
+Some children are at greater risk of abuse, neglect and exploitation.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our pupils receive equal protection, we give special consideration to children as identified on page 9 of Keeping Children Safe in Education (KCSIE).
+To ensure that all of our pupils receive equal protection, we give special consideration to children as identified on page 10 of Keeping Children Safe in Education (KCSIE).